sharontherese/sharon-kabel/content/periti-of-vatican-II/index.md

 +++

 **The Periti of Vatican II** is an open source project cataloging the theological experts (periti) who advised the Second Vatican Council.

-Using the list of 479 council periti as published in the _Acta synodalia Sacrosancti Concilii Oecumenici Vaticani II_ as a foundation, **The Periti of Vatican II** is a spreadsheet of all known periti, conciliar and private, with over 30 data points to prove their identity, their connection to the Council, and their influence in the Church.
-Complementing the spreadsheet is a Zotero library, with references for most spreadsheet links, and the results of many literature searches I conducted.
+Using the list of 479 council periti as published in the _Acta synodalia Sacrosancti Concilii Oecumenici Vaticani II_ (1980) as a foundation, **The Periti of Vatican II** is a spreadsheet of all known periti, conciliar and private, with over 30 data points to prove their identity, connection to the Council, and influence in the Church.
+Complementing the spreadsheet is a Zotero library, with research by and about the periti.

 The [Google spreadsheet](https://docs.google.com/spreadsheets/d/1H4_HUtAuLCoIyo7pOnmTLSg5bv4K_adLuo98Yx-yW3A/edit) and [Zotero reference library](https://www.zotero.org/groups/4887272/the_periti_of_vatican_ii/library) are freely available to download.

-The Periti of Vatican II  was created and is managed by Sharon Kabel, librarian and independent researcher.
+**The Periti of Vatican II**  was created and is managed by Sharon Kabel, librarian and independent researcher.

 # Backstory